amoretti86/phylo/README.md

 To run using primates data, type in terminal: `python runner.py --dataset=primate_data`
-This runner.py file assumes that all datasets are put under a folder called 'data'
+This runner.py file assumes that all datasets (`primate.p`, for example) are put under a folder called 'data'